saleor/saleor-docs/docs/dashboard/catalog/products.md

 ![Changing product visibility](assets/dashboard-catalog/6.png)

-If you want to push your product for sale, click on the slider until it shows as [[Visible]].
+If you want to push your product for sale, click on the switch until it shows as [[Visible]].

 ![Making product visible on site](assets/dashboard-catalog/7.png)

 ### 6. Save Your New Product

-Once you have input your minimum required product information, press [[save]] in the footer to add it to your catalog, or press [[cancel]] to exit the process and lose any new product information.
+Once you have input your minimum required product information, click [[save]] in the footer to add it to your catalog, or click [[cancel]] to exit the process and lose any new product information.

 ### 7. Add Images